NathanLaan/sidemark/README.md

 - [ ] Screenshots.
 - [ ] Website.
 - [ ] Give focus to search box on popup load.
+- [ ] About page with link to source code?
 - [x] Disable text wrapping on bookmarks and folders.
 - [x] Search feature!